lgbongiolo/Deribit-API/README.md

 # Instructions:
 - Add your private API Key to the field described
-- Select Market and timeframes
+- Select Market and time frames

 ### Goals:
 - To connect to Deribit's API and make buy and sell operations on the platform